-The artist is the granddaughter of Armenian immigrants to Argentina and was born in Buenos Aires in 1967.
-Since 1988 lives in Berlin.
+The artist is the granddaughter of Armenian immigrants to Argentina, since 1988 she lives in Berlin.